Weak equilibria of a mean-field market model under asymmetric information: The mean-field model

 \subsection{Definition of solution}

 We aim at proving the existence of a solution to \eqref{eqn: mc price process mf v2}.
-Hence, we introduce a general setup for defining a mean field equilibrium, which is the main object of our analysis.
+Hence, we introduce a general setup for defining a mean-field equilibrium, which is the main object of our analysis.
 We proceed as follows: \begin{enumerate}[label=\textbf{S-\Roman*},ref={S-\Roman*}] \item We consider a filtered probability space $\setup$, of the form

 carrying a stochastic process $\w$, an initial distribution $\xi^p$ and a Brownian motion $W^p$, defined on $\Omega^p$ for the typical agent of population $p=I,S$ and a Brownian motion $B$ defined on $\Omega^0$.
 We assume that there exist two sub-filtrations $\F^I$ and $\F^S$ such that the probabilistic setups $\setupi$ and $\setupn$ are admissible.
 In view of Proposition \ref{lemma: iter random env}, on these probabilistic setups the optimal control problems of \S \ref{section: lia} and \S \ref{section: mia} admit a solution, denoted by